joelouthan/Theologicus/src/romans/romans08-29e.md

 Now, if you grew up in church, you have heard this verse thrown out just in mere passing that is sometimes used as some sort of heavy-handed law of God.
 “Don’t you dare miss church OR ELSE!”
 And I am going to repeat it here just to get it out of the way but not in mere passing but within context.
 Let us look at the entire passage.

->Hebrews 10:19-25 (CSB) Therefore, brothers and sisters, since we have boldness to enter the sanctuary through the blood of Jesus — he has inaugurated for us a new and living way through the curtain (that is, through his flesh) — and since we have a great high priest over the house of God, let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed in pure water.
+>Hebrews 10:19-25 Therefore, brothers and sisters, since we have boldness to enter the sanctuary through the blood of Jesus — he has inaugurated for us a new and living way through the curtain (that is, through his flesh) — and since we have a great high priest over the house of God, let us draw near with a true heart in full assurance of faith, with our hearts sprinkled clean from an evil conscience and our bodies washed in pure water.
 Let us hold on to the confession of our hope without wavering, since he who promised is faithful.
 And let us consider one another in order to provoke love and good works, not neglecting to gather together, as some are in the habit of doing, but encouraging each other, and all the more as you see the day approaching.

 We are to meet together not to throw guilt, shame, and condemnation at one another but to build up each other in encouragement.
 (Sounds familiar?
 That’s why we have the gifts of the Spirit, particular with the gifts of encouragement and prophecy. )